You are currently viewing U. S. family-based immigration

 U. S. citizen petition to bring parents

-If you are a US citizen, we will tell you everything you need to know to petition to bring your parents to the United States.
+If you are an American citizen, we will tell you everything you need to know to bring your parents to the United States.

 how do i bring my foreign spouse to the U. S.